minnojs/minno-quest/src/js/quest/API.md

 randomize 		| (true or false; default: false) Shuffle response options after mixing them (the mixer is activated regardless of this parameter, this serves as a shortcut) reverse 		| (true or false; default: false) Reverses the order of response options in this question.
 It is useful when you inherit a question and only wants to change the order of the response options.
 Or, if you want to have a between-participant condition that reverses the response scale for half of the participants. numericValues 	| (true or false; default: false) If `numericValues` is true, default numeric values are set for each answer, they are set *before* randomization, but *after* the mixer is activated. answers			| (Array: []) The list of possible answers for this question.
 There are two acceptable formats; (1) an array of strings/numbers, (2) an array of objects with `text`, `value` and optionally `group` parameters.
-The `group` parameter will display the values devided into groups with the same name. required		| (true or false; default: false) Validation: require a response. correct 		| (true or false; default: false) Validation: require the response to be correct (set the target value using `correctValue`) correctValue 	| (*) Set the correct response value for the correct validation.
+The `group` parameter will display the values divided into groups with the same name. required		| (true or false; default: false) Validation: require a response. correct 		| (true or false; default: false) Validation: require the response to be correct (set the target value using `correctValue`) correctValue 	| (*) Set the correct response value for the correct validation.